dotnet/msbuild/documentation/specs/proposed/BuildCheck-net10-polishing.md

  * Spec: https://github.com/dotnet/msbuild/blob/main/documentation/specs/BuildCheck/BuildCheck.md
  * Work track:  https://github.com/orgs/dotnet/projects/373

-In addition to that we have item tracking possible improvemnts and extensions of the feature: https://github.com/dotnet/msbuild/issues/10548
+In addition to that we have an item tracking possible improvements and extensions of the feature: https://github.com/dotnet/msbuild/issues/10548

-This doc focuses on minimal investment path that would still allow driving some adoption of BuildChecks feature and collecting feedback from real life usage.
+This doc focuses on a minimal investment path that would allow driving adoption of the BuildChecks feature and collecting feedback from real life usage.

 ## Goals and Motivation